Insaaf Main Karoonga

 Insaaf Main Karoongaa (lit.
 'I will deliver justice') is a 1985 Hindi drama film directed by Shibu Mitra, produced by B.S.
 Seth and presented by S.K.
 Kapur.
 This film has Rajesh Khanna in the lead opposite Tina Munim and Padmini Kolhapure.
 It also features Joy Mukherjee in his final film role.
 It is a remake of the Malayalam movie Thushaaram and was started after the success of Souten with the same leading starcast of Khanna, Munim and Kolhapure.
-The film was a Golden jubilee hit upon its release.

 Synopsis

-"Insaaf Main Karoongaa" (meaning "I will deliver justice") became an obsessive point of directive in the mind of Captain Ravi Khanna, when his young, beautiful and loving wife committed suicide.
+The plot revolves with the life of Captain Ravi Khanna, when his young, beautiful and loving wife committed suicide.
 Seema was an orphan whom Khanna fell in love with her.
 One night when Ravi goes out of city for one of his assignments, his wife Seema is raped and commits suicide.

 After the suicide takes place, he manages to trace the person and becomes vindictive and shoots the culprit point blank and surrenders to military court.

 At this juncture the whole scene changes.
 As the proceedings of the court were about to start, the news of culprit having survived gets broken to him.
-This makes the Captain more ferocious and gets provoked to become free, so that on an appropriate opportunity he could fulfill his urge to kill him.
+This makes the Captain more ferocious and gets provoked to become free, so that on an appropriate opportunity he could fulfil his urge to kill him.